akarpenkoua/HA_IR_climate_control/README.md

+# Home assistatnt package to manage IR AC and lovelace cards configurations
-# I have started it as a day-to-day improvement, but it ended with 400 lines of code.
+I have started it as a day-to-day improvement, but it ended with 400 lines of code.
 Hope it will be used by someone.

 **Basic task:**
 - To create a lovely page to controll all temperature and humidiy data for Lovelace from Home Assistant